teher0094/Active-Directory-/README.md

 - Group Policy Management

 ## Organizational Units (OUs) and Groups Structuring

-- Outline the strategy for creating OUs.
-- Discuss the rationale behind the organization of users into these OUs.
-- Detail the process of creating groups in AD.
-- Explain how you managed group memberships and their significance.

 - When creating OUs for the first time, I find that a high level approach is best because Active Directory is based on hierarchical structure.
 - Starting from the company's name then moving onto the different departments in the company then the groups of each department and finally the users and resources in each group.
 - In my project, I created a small company named Americorp which has 11 employees.